 At Washington State University, the safety of our students, faculty and staff is paramount.

 The Safety Resources provide a wealth of safety policies, presentations, and videos that explain several safety requirements at WSU, in the workplace, this campus, and the School of Engineering and Applied Sciences.

 Please, review these invaluable resources to familiarize yourself with our safety regulations and expectations.

-In the Project Safety Assessment zone, SEAS investigators, request a project safety assessment before initiating their projects.
+In the Project Safety Assessment zone, SEAS investigators, who also supervise students’ projects, request a project safety assessment before initiating their projects.

 On the basis of the information provided, the SEAS Safety Committee rapidly assesses the safety aspects of the projects and swiftly provides any needed and appropriate safety advice and assistance.

 Through this assessment process, safety is fostered in our spaces for all.